Alice-Rez/Alice-Rez/README.md

 <img align="right" src="./photo.jpg" width="40%">

 I am former physicist that changed her carrier to become a Javascript developer.
-Currently I am in second half of full-stack web development course from [Digital Carrier Institute](https://digitalcareerinstitute.org/).
-This course is one year long, full certified and focus on MERN (MongoDB, ExpressJS, ReactJS and NodeJS) technology stack.
-During the course, I also work as a tutor for my fellow students - I help them to better understand the topic, with their problems and debugging.
+Currently I am at the end of full-stack web development course from [Digital Carrier Institute](https://digitalcareerinstitute.org/).
+This course is one year long, fully certified and focuses on MERN (MongoDB, ExpressJS, ReactJS and NodeJS) technology stack.
+During the course, I also worked as a tutor for my fellow students - I helped them to better understand the topic, with their problems and debugging.

  What I love at Web Development is the opportunity to combine logic and skills gained during my science carrier path with a creativity channeled till now just through my hobbies - photography (check my flickr account below) and calligraphy.